pavel-hrdina/dotfiles/README.md

 > Examine the script thoroughly before executing it on your system,
 > as it may cause harm to your system.
 I have not tested this
 > configuration on Linux distributions other than openSUSE Trumbleweed,
 > so use it with caution, but it should work.
+If anything breaks during
+> the installation, make sure that is's not your systems fault

 > [!NOTE]
 > I am using GNU Stow, because it requires the least hustle to use,